benessilfie/essilfiequansah/README.md

 Hi there, my name is Essilfie (es-sil-fie), a Software Engineer interested in Entrepreneuship, System Architecture and Public Speaking.

-🎓 : Right now I'm studying Software Engineering at AltSchool Africa
+🎓 : Right now I'm studying CS50

 📚 : I'm passionate about design and working on open source projects